bhk/scam/libraries.md

 ##### `(sort-by KEY-FUNC VALUES)`

-Sort a vector VALUES in order of increasing `(KEY-FUNC i)` for each item i.
+Sort a vector VALUES in order of increasing keys, where the key for each item `i` is given by `(KEY-FUNC i)`.
+As with `sort`, duplicates are eliminated, but this applies to the original values, not the keys.
+Key values must not contain ASCII control characters other than TAB.

 ##### `(split DELIM STR)`